stonebell-au/stonebell-au/README.md

 - 👋 Hi, I’m @stonebell-au
-- 👀 I’m interested in Ethereum development and blockchain technology, zero-knowledge proofs and provacy tech.
+- 👀 I’m interested in Ethereum development and blockchain technology, zero-knowledge proofs and privacy tech.
+- I provide consulting services in software development as a full-stack developer, arhitect, tech leader, or other roles.
-- 📫 How to reach me stonebellau @ protonmail.com
+- 📫 How to reach me: stonebellau @ protonmail.com

 <!---
 stonebell-au/stonebell-au is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.